steward-fu/nds/README.md

 ## Q & A
 Q1: How to change the DraStic’s menu back to the original one ?
 A1: Change the value of  cust_menu in resources/settings.json file to 0.
+Q2: How to change from normal resolution to high resolution ?
+A2: Turn on "Change Options -> High-resolution 3D" in DraStic's menu.